-We’ve probably all seen photos of hay bale RV skirting.
+We’ve probably all seen photos of hay bale DIY RV skirting for winter.
 The main benefit of using hay bales is that they provide superior insulation.
 However, there are a number of drawbacks that should probably make you steer clear of them.

-First, hay bales can actually spontaneously combust and start your RV ablaze.
+First, hay bales can actually spontaneously combust and start your RV on fire.
 Although the likelihood of this happening probably isn’t incredibly high, it still seems like a major risk.
 Especially when you consider all the other skirting options on the market.

 Another drawback to hay bales is critters.
 You’re just asking for mice and other pests to make themselves at home in your RV.
 If you want to keep mice out of your RV, avoid the hay bales.